fikrisyahid/esika/README.md

 E-learning app made with Next JS.
-Currently only support 1 subject, that is english.

 This app was made for fun and to apply what I've learn so far (code readibility, modularize, DRY, etc).